april9288/woojoo-market.com/README.md

 - React Router Dom

 ## Deployment
-- Registred a domain name on AWS Route 53 ( bought 'woojoo.com' domain )
+- Registered a domain name on AWS Route 53 ( bought 'woojoo.com' domain )
 - SSL Certified by AWS Certificate Manager ( enabled https to provide stronger security )
 - Stored build files in an AWS S3 bucket
 - Served the static files by AWS CloudFront ( reduced the latency by caching in AWS Edge Locations )